jayneel-shah18/jayneel-shah18/README.md

 ## 😃 About Me
 - I was a part of ISRO Respond Project, in this project I worked on development of scalable framework for analyzing raster big data using Apache Spark and Geotrellis library.
-- Completed research papers about various domains of Geospatial Sciences and Machine Learning.
+- Completed research papers on various domains of Geospatial Sciences and Machine Learning.
 - Former Intern at PayPal.

 ## 🌱 I'm currently learning